 Dreaming, after all, is a form of planning, and intellectual analysis is all you need to ignite your dream.

 Inci Malik is a close friend and budding entrepreneur.
-She is the Managing Partner of Belizz, a startup jewelry design business.
+She is the Managing Partner of Belizz, a startup jewellery design business.
 She is also the co-founder of MENA Food Brokers, an automated global food sourcing platform.

 She has over 12 years of combined experience in hospitality, finance, and e-commerce.
 She combines creativity with strong analytical and technical abilities to develop and grow her business.